Apolipoprotein B100 (apoB100) is a protein that plays a role in moving cholesterol around your body. It is a form of low density lipoprotein (LDL).

-Your health care provider may tell you not to eat or drink anything for 4 - 6 hours before the test.
+Your health care provider may tell you not to eat or drink anything for 4 to 6 hours before the test.

 When the needle is inserted to draw blood, you may feel moderate pain, or only a prick or stinging sensation.
 Afterward, there may be some throbbing.

 Most often, this test is done to help determine the cause or specific type of high blood cholesterol.
 It is not clear whether the information helps improve treatment.
 Because of this, most health insurance companies do not pay for the test.
 If you do not have a diagnosis of high cholesterol or heart disease, this test may not be recommended for you.

 Normal Results for Apolipoprotein B100

 The normal range is 50 to 150 mg/dL.

 Normal value ranges may vary slightly among different laboratories.
 Some laboratories use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your specific test results.

 An abnormal result may mean you have high lipid (fat) levels in your blood.
 A medical term for this is hyperlipidemia.

 Apolipoprotein B100 Risks